- Departments J-Z

 Business Resources is a Blount Partnership webpage that provides a readiness checklist for starting a new business along with related topical information on legal issues impacting small businesses.
 This helpful resource also provides links to county, state and federal guidelines for business owners.

 The Library has a limited ability to borrow for its patrons materials which are not available in our local collection.
 The only cost to the patron for this service is return postage for the item borrowed.
-Interlibrary loan requests can be made through the Information Services Department.
+Interlibrary loan requests can be made through Adult Services in the Reference Area and at the Circulation Check-Out Desk in Patron Services.
+For further information, go here.

 Public Access Computers

 The Library has 20 public access computers in the Information Services Department and six in the Children’s Department.
 The computers are equipped with a variety of software including Microsoft Office, Internet Explorer and Google Chrome.
 The Children’s computers have various games available.
 In order to use these computers, patrons are required to show their Library card or Internet card to register for computer use.
 All Library cards should be “in good standing” when requesting time on a library computer.
 Non-Blount County residents may use the computer if they are over 18 and show a proper ID or by purchasing an annual non-resident library card.

 Patrons can reserve any circulating item listed in Atriuum, the library's online public access catalog, by filling out a reserve request at the Circulation Desk at Patron Services or by placing the item on reserve online.
 The Reserve Charge is $.50 per book, payable at the time of the request or when picked up if reserved online.
 Patrons will be notified by phone when the book is available.
 Click here for online instructions.

 Tennessee Library for the Blind & Physically Handicapped